This is the

 A great solo is no accident.
 It comes from knowing the material so well that when you improvise, it’s all intuitive.
 That’s why when I play in public, I don’t like to have to read anything.
 I’ll take the time to learn an Alan Broadbent tune or a Clare Fischer tune before I solo on it.

 You know that Warne wrote some of the Supersax arrangements?
 Yeah, but they didn’t like his arrangements because he didn’t write the unison lines that they always played.
 The baritone parts always kind of angled in; the baritone was always a renegade in his charts.” –Gary Foster, 12/29/87

-keys but Warne heard it and switched to the other key in the space of one
+playing in different keys but Warne heard it and switched to the

 Our mother, who was a musician before her marriage, gave Warne his first instrument, a piano accordion, he had already mastered the piano in the living room.
 He strapped the instrument on, fiddled around with it for about ten minutes, then started to play music like he had been practicing for years.
 He was about nine or ten years old at the time.
 I don't think there was a musical instrument made that he couldn't pick up and play.

 By the time he was in junior high school he had settled down to the alto saxophone, a couple of years later he switched to the tenor.
 His junior high music teacher wanted him to try out for the Los Angeles all city orchestra, they had enough sax players but they could use a bass clarinet, so mother bought him a bass clarinet, he practiced for a couple of days, went down and tried out for the band and was accepted.